What is PDPL (Saudi Arabia)?

 1. What is PDPL and why is it important?

-The Personal Data Protection Law (PDPL) is Saudi Arabia’s data privacy regulation that governs how organizations collect, process, store, and share personal data of individuals in the Kingdom.
-It is important because it protects individual privacy and ensures organizations handle personal data responsibly and lawfully.
+The Personal Data Protection Law (PDPL) of Saudi Arabia regulates how organizations collect, process, store, and protect personal data of individuals in the Kingdom.
+It is designed to strengthen privacy rights and ensure responsible data handling.
+Businesses processing Saudi residents’ data must implement strong governance, security controls, and transparency practices to achieve PDPL compliance and avoid penalties.

 2. Who needs to comply with PDPL?